luther9/functional-lua/README.md

   be more awkward to work with than arrays.

-* `iterator`: A function that takes no arguments and returns the next iterator in the sequence, along with any data values.
-The final iterator returns `nil`.
+* `iterator`: A function that takes no arguments and returns the next iterator in the sequence and a data value.
+The final iterator returns nothing.
 This sequence can be infinite.
 This is perhaps the most fundamental sequence type in functional programming.

 * `list`: Linked lists.
 If created from an iterator, it will be lazily evaluated.